Learning to Play Bridge - one advantage of bad bidding is that you can practice playing atrocious contracts

-And below we have a different version of the same 'cheat sheet' fill in with one set of more or standard bidding rules and conventions.
+And below we have a different version of the same type of 'cheat sheet' filled in with one set of more or less standard bidding rules and conventions.

 A 'cheat sheet' is a type of 'crib sheet', 'reference card' or System Card for the prior listing of a partnership's understandings.
 These cards can be consulted by the opponents in order to better understand the explanation provided by an opponent after a particular call (bid) or play is questioned.

-'Cheat sheets' have nothing to do with cheating at bridge, although cheating in professional bridge has been in the news recently Dirty Hands (2016).
+'Cheat sheets' have nothing to do with cheating at bridge.
 Here is a Wikipedia article on the latest situation concerning Fantoni and Nunes, two of the worlds best bridge plays and now both accused of cheating.
 More prosaically we must note that cheating is about a pre-mediated act of illegally obtaining hand or card information from a partner without being detected.
 It is not the same as doing something which might be considered 'unethical', such as making an inference from a partner's hesitation.
 This type of thing can be sanctioned by a Tournament Director without establishing intent.

 A Bit of History

-The game we know today, so-called contract bridge, was invented in 1925 by an American called Harold Vanderbilt.
+The game we know today, so-called contract bridge, is said to have been invented in 1925 by an American called Harold Vanderbilt.
 Whilst based upon a variety of earlier card games, contract bridge introduced the idea of an auction to determine a 'contract' or commitment for a partnership to try to 'make' a certain number of 'tricks'.
 Failure to fulfil the contract resulted in a scoring penalty given to the 'defenders', and success resulted in the awarding of points to the 'declaring side'.

 Initially bidding systems (the way the auction leads to the contract) were designed to permit a player to open one of a suit when they held a better than average hand, and to open at the two level with an even better hand, and at the three level with a very strong hand.
 This was the basis of the so-called strong-two bids.
 Today weak-two bids are common practice.

 Again in the old days a simple reply at the two level could be made with 7-8 points, so a partner would have to bid at the three level with a good suit and 11-12 points or more.
 Then bidding systems introduced the idea that a two level reply was forcing to 2 No Trumps (NT), or even game forcing.
-This creates more bidding space because a 2-over-1 is forcing (possible to game), and therefore there is a wider variety of bidding sequences (hence greater accuracy) to move to game or a slam.
-A hand that is worth a bid over 1♠, but is not worth a game forcing bid 2-over-1, must be bid 1NT (even if it is not a 'balanced' hand).
+Today many players use a 2-over-1 forcing (usually to game), which creates a wider variety of bidding sequences (hence greater accuracy) to move to game or a slam.
+This means that a hand that is worth a bid over 1♠, but is not worth a game forcing bid 2-over-1, must be bid 1NT (even if it is not a 'balanced' hand).